awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `StorageEncrypted`  <a name="cfn-rds-dbcluster-storageencrypted"></a>
 Indicates whether the DB instances in the cluster are encrypted\.
-If you specify the `SnapshotIdentifier` property, do not specify this property\.
-The value is inherited from the snapshot DB cluster\.
 *Required*: Conditional\.
 If you specify the `KmsKeyId` property, you must enable encryption\.
 *Type*: Boolean
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)\.